• 10 hours

 • Screenshots or even video recordings of the bug/defect can be extremely helpful and aid in timely identification and resolution of defects.

-Now that our bugs are properly noted, let's learn how to use JIRA in the next chapter!
+Now that our bugs are properly noted, let's learn how to use JIRA to report and track them, in the next chapter!

 Example of certificate of achievement